 Internship Guidelines

-English and Linguistics Internships–ENGL 499 and LING 499–are part of the campus-wide internship program, offering qualified students the chance to learn and earn college credit through off-campus work experience.
+English and Linguistics Internships–ENGL 499 and LING 499–are part of the campus-wide internship program, offering qualified students the chance to learn and earn college credit through work experience off or on campus.

 These internships are available for credit toward the major and can also fulfill the Beyond the Classroom general education requirement.